dhmunro/dudley/README.md

 simulation restart dump might be an example use case.)
-As long as you will read back the file in exactly the same order you wrote it, you can use all of the constructs Dudley provides freely, including compression or reference filters and parameters that are part of struct instances.
+As long as you will read back the file in exactly the same order you wrote it, you can use all of the constructs Dudley provides freely, including compression or reference filters.
 If you have used parameters written to the stream for your array dimensions, there is a good chance that this Dudley layout can be used to describe multiple data streams.
 This is the use case for XDR - a Dudley layout can also be used to describe a